Make a referral

 Complete Referral Form 2 for advice on Assistive Technology (AT) for learning as well as Augmentative and Alternative Communication (AAC) for communication.

 Before completing a referral form please read our Top Tips for making the process run smoothly (on the right hand side of this page).
 You can also download our Top Tips here.

 If you have any questions please get in touch or email: email@example.com.

 Step 2: Complete all the questions as fully as possible (please DO NOT leave any fields blank).
 You can use the downloadable visual resources to support conversations with your child/young person in the completion of Part 1.
 If the child or young person is multilingual you should also complete the rating scale and questions for multilingual students.

 Step 4: Email the completed form along with the supporting information requested (EHCP, IEP, OT, SALT, VI, HI and handwriting/drawing sample as applicable) to firstname.lastname@example.org.

 This application form is by no means conclusive.
 It is designed to give us a general picture of the child/young person you have referred to CENMAC.

-If you are wanting to make a referral for a Southwark child/young person, please email directly to email@example.com requesting you would like CENMAC involvement.
-The local authority will then send you a referral form.
+If you need to make a referral for a Southwark, Merton or Wandsworth based child or young person, please email the LA directly requesting you would like CENMAC involvement (please copy CENMAC email@example.com).
+The LA will then send you a referral form.